kunalshukla11/mjw-app/README.md

  -p 3000:3000 \
  mjw_app

-TODO-Add contact using reactIcon and avaatar > use popupForLoging> Use PopupforContact> Try to generalize contact and profile >
+TODO- Under / home page try to common/generalise all caraousel and cards TODO- Under / home page try generalise style as there is dupicacy in tailwind css style applied all over section try to have them common

 ## Environment variables order(overridden as it goes from top to bottom)

 - `.env`(mostly for local development)
 - `.env.docker.mjwapp` (mostly for docker on oci where this file will be created via terraform)
 - env from Docker Compose